 Locking and Adjustability

-In addition to use in our hands on the trail, we also used these poles to approach climbs and on technical sections of backpacking routes.
+In addition to using the poles in our hands on the trail, we also used these poles to approach climbs and on technical sections of backpacking routes.
 We assessed how each pole folded or collapsed into a smaller size to disappear cleanly onto the outside of a pack or into a suitcase.
 We then measured each pair's shortest packed length.

-After extended use on the trails, climbs, and slopes of the Sierra and the Tetons, we checked each pole for signs of cracking, chipping, bending, and grip wear.
+After extended use on the trails, climbs, and slopes of the Sierra, Rockies, and the Tetons, we checked each pole for signs of cracking, chipping, bending, and grip wear.
 In some cases, we broke poles trying to find their limits.

-Over the course of the test, we made note of the activities at which each pole excelled.
-Often using poles outside of their intended environment, we came away with a good idea of the limits of each pair of poles.
+Over the course of our testing, we made note of the activities at which each pole excelled.
+Often using poles outside of their intended environment, we came away with a good idea of the limits of each pair.